How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 These are just a small set of the many, many goals that a dashboard can help your team reach.
 If it is intended more for a C-suite or shareholder audience, they might have goals like:

-- Looking at total digital advertising spent and the revenue.
+• Looking at the total digital advertising spent and the revenue.

-Don’t go any further in the creation process until you have defined 1-3 goals that your user really cares about.
-Obviously, you can’t peer into their head – just make your best guess.
-Or, if you want to upgrade your approach a bit, reach out to the person whom you are creating the dashboard for and ask them what their goals are.
+Don’t go any further in the creation process until you have defined 1-3 goals your user really cares about.
+Obviously, you can’t peer into their head, so take an educated guess.
+Or, if you want to upgrade your approach a bit, reach out to the person for whom you are creating the dashboard and ask them what their goals are.

 d) What KPIs, if measured, will help them reach their goals?

-Now that you know your user’s role, their daily essential tasks, and their goals, we can look at some KPIs that will assist in tracking them.
-This step can be much easier if you simply ask your user, or if you have intimate knowledge of their job.
-If you don’t, you run the risk of creating a dashboard that nobody actually uses, wasting your time.
-If you don’t have the ability (or desire) to ask your end-user what KPIs are valuable to them, our KPI examples and templates will give you a pretty good idea of what metrics you can use.
+Now that you know your user’s role, daily essential tasks, and goals, we can look at some KPIs that will assist in tracking them.
+This step can be much easier if you simply ask your user or if you have intimate knowledge of their job.
+If you don’t, you risk creating a dashboard that nobody uses, wasting your time.
+If you don’t have the ability (or desire) to ask your end-users what KPIs are valuable to them, our KPI examples and templates will give you a pretty good idea of what benchmarks you can use.

 e) How are they currently viewing these KPIs?